Skatox/jquery-archive-list/readme.txt

 3. Block options to configure the list.

 == Changelog ==
+= 6.1.6 =
+* Improve plugin's backend code to be more efficient, secure and faster.
+* Solving the bug of loading the text domain at the wrong time.

 = 6.1.5 =
 * Legacy widget: solving include/exclude not working in new WordPress installations.